 Trimtab formed in 2001 in Minneapolis, MN under the concept of Jason Goessl, who, inspired by the work and philosophy of R. Buckminster Fuller, realized a link between Fuller’s concepts and musical form and meter.
 The original band was comprised of Jim Anton on bass, Tim Glenn on drums, and Goessl on guitar.
 Their first full length album The Car, the House, and the Map was released in 2008 (Conduit Records).

 With Goessl’s move west to Seattle, WA, the second and current incarnation of Trimtab features Phil Cali on bass and Brian Oppel on drums.
-Trimtab’s latest compilation New Model is slated for release in May 2014 (Tsurumi Records).
+Trimtab’s latest compilation New Model is available through Tsurumi Records

 The music of Trimtab is difficult to sum up in a simple phrase or genre.
 The band’s compositions are sonic portmanteaus that meld philosophical and architectural concepts with classical, jazz, Eastern Indian, African, and rock music styles.

 The unpredictability and complexity of their compositions is magnetic, generating a seemingly new listening experience with each performance.
 Varied meters create hypnotic tensions.
 Abrasive chordal and percussive expression mixed with gentler melodies and intense dynamic changes creates a unique gravitational pull.
 Whether listening to the arc of a Trimtab album or just a single composition, a development from compression, to tension, to visual, to abstract, to the electrical is evidenced.

 Goessl, Cali, and Oppel sustain a synergy that reveals an exhibition of melodic, harmonic, and rhythmic transformation.
 Refreshingly, the ‘unexpected’ is the only thing the listener can ‘expect’ from Trimtab.